 7. Important Notes on Trim

-BFF Motorised Trim Wheel has been added in V1.321+ of the CL
+BFF Motorised Trim Wheel with the CL system see Appendix I.

 The trim system in conventional flight sims